 For concerns about violence-related behaviors, please see the Threat Assessment Program at https://hr.uiowa.edu/tat.

-- Educational and prevention programming: UI EAP staff offers a variety of educational opportunities to enhance engagement and productivity and to help ensure a safe and respectful work environment.
-UI EAP offer programs for persons seeking information about our services, how to enhance the emotional well-being of faculty and staff, sleep, resilience, and how to address drug or alcohol abuse problems in the workplace.
-To schedule an appointment, contact the UI Employee Assistance Program, 121-50 University Services Building.
+- Educational and prevention programming: UI EAP staff offers educational opportunities to enhance engagement and productivity and to help ensure a safe and respectful work environment.
+EAP offer programs on sleep, resilience, substance abuse, and suicide prevention.
+To schedule a program, contact the UI Employee Assistance Program, 121-50 University Services Building.